 Non-certified woodland as a percentage of land area = Woodland as a percentage of land area - Certified woodland as a percentage of woodland area

 Woodland area estimates for Great Britain are based on the National Forest Inventory (NFI) Woodland map.
 For Northern Ireland, following a change of methodology in 2012, woodland area estimates are based on the Northern Ireland Woodland Register.
 Figures for Northern Ireland (total and non-certified) and the whole of the UK (total and non-certified) prior to 2013 are available at Forest Research, but are not shown here, as estimates before the change in methodology are not directly comparable to those after.

 All certified woodland is certified under the Forest Stewardship Council (FSC) scheme or the Programme for the Endorsement of Forest Certification (PEFC) scheme, with many woodlands certified under both.
 Certified woodland areas are often used as an indicator of sustainable forest management, however, woodland that is not certified may also be sustainably managed.
 Some choose not to become certified because there is a cost involved in getting certified and there may be little incentive for woodland owners to get their woodlands certified if timber production is not a major objective.

 Certification in the UK began in 1996.
 Data prior to 2004 are not presented here due to differences in methodology, which mean the data are not directly comparable.

 New certificates may relate to existing woodland that was not previously certified, or to newly planted areas.

 The land area and forest area measurements used here are ‘flat’ as they do not take into account variations in relief e.g. mountains and valleys.

-For further information on the methodology and quality of woodland area estimates please see the Forest Research 2020 edition of Provisional Woodland Statistics.
+For further information on the methodology and quality of woodland area estimates please see the Quality Report on the Forest Research Resources page.
 Data follows the UN specification for this indicator.
 This indicator has been identified in collaboration with topic experts.